 Generating a Cohort for Analysis

 Cohort sets are completely customizable and can be generated for cases, genes, or mutations using the following methods:

 Upload ID Set: This feature is available in the "Manage Sets" link at the top right of the Portal.
 Choose "Upload Set" and then select whether the set comprises cases, genes, or mutations.
-A set of IDs (IDs* or UUIDs) can then be uploaded in a text file or copied and pasted into the list of identifiers field along with a name identifying the set.
-Once the list of identifiers is uploaded, they are validated and grouped according to whether the identifier matched an existing GDC ID or did not match ("Unmatched").
+A set of IDs or UUIDs can then be uploaded in a text file or copied and pasted into the list of identifiers field along with a name identifying the set.
+Once the list of identifiers is uploaded, the IDs are validated and grouped according to whether or not the identifier matched an existing GDC ID.

 Clicking on the

 Analysis button in the top toolbar will launch the Analysis Page which displays the various options available for comparing saved sets.